mustafa-bilen/Parallax/README.md

-# parallax web site
+# Parallax web site 🦾

-I'n this web site I use HTML and CSS.
-In this project I learn how important is class element.
+👉  I'n this web site I use HTML and CSS. <br> 👉  I learn how important is class element. <br> 👉 I Learn new things about background feature

-# Demo
+# Demo 🔥